-- 1. 12/12/24 The same as the four-platoon schedule, as outlined in Appendix A. - H. 2.
-PDO and STD Accruals Sick Leave Balances.
-At the time a 40-hour assignment reaches thirty (30) days, their leave accruals will be treated as follows: converted by multiplying the applicable leave balance by .846 (Average hours of work on shift schedule divided by forty hours).
+- A. PDO/Sick Leave Accrual.
+At the time a 40-hour assignment reaches thirty (30) days, the employee will begin accruing PDO and sick leave at the applicable 40-hour rate. - B. PDO/Sick Leave Balances.
+At the time a 40-hour assignment reaches thirty (30) days, leave accruals will be converted by multiplying the applicable leave balance by .846 (Average hours of work on shift schedule divided by forty hours).
 When returning to a 24-hour shift, leave accruals will be converted by multiplying the applicable leave balance by 1.182 (40 hours divided by the average hours of work on shift schedule).